911 call shows bizarre circumstances of F-35 ejection: 'Not sure where the airplane is,' pilot says

 The Marines have described the pilot as an experienced aviator with decades of experience in the cockpit.

+In a separate eight-minute dispatch call released Thursday to the AP, an unidentified official tried explaining that they had “a pilot with his parachute” but no information about what happened to his plane or word of a crash.
+He said "the pilot lost sight of it on his way down due to the weather.”

+The official also recalled hearing a “rather loud noise” about 25 minutes prior that “sounded something like a tornado, possibly a plane.”

-A feature on fighter jets intended to protect pilots in emergencies could explain how it managed to continue its travels, the U.S. Marine Corps said Thursday.
+The Marine Corps said Thursday that a feature on fighter jets intended to protect pilots in emergencies could explain how the F-35 managed to continue its travels.
 They said that while it was unclear why the jet kept flying, flight control software would have worked to keep it steady if there were no longer a pilot's hands on the controls.

 “If the jet is stable in level flight, the jet will attempt to stay there.
 If it was in an established climb or descent, the jet will maintain a 1G state in that climb or descent until commanded to do something else,” the Marine Corps said in a statement.
 “This is designed to save our pilots if they are incapacitated or lose situational awareness.”